thinkphp/ujs/README.md

 ## $(selector) Selectors

 Uses `querySelectorAll` to return a list of the elements withing the document (using depth-first pre-order traversal of the document's nodes) that match the specified group of selectors.
-The object returned is not an array, not a NodeList (use Array.prototype.slice).
+The object returned is an non-live NodeList of element objects( invoked Array.prototype.slice to make arguments a real array ).
+note: querySelectorAll was introduced in the WebApps API.
+note: read Live vs Static Node Lists http://darcyclarke.me/development/live-vs-static-node-lists/

 ```js